openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   access to.

-  Having access to every repositories the app has access to is a problem when you install the `Pipelines as Code` application into an organization that has a mixed between public and private repositories where every users in the organization is not trusted to have access to the private repositores.
+  Having access to every repositories the app has access to is a problem when you install the `Pipelines-as-Code` application into an organization that has a mixed between public and private repositories where every users in the organization is not trusted to have access to the private repositores.
 Since the scoping of the token only allow the user do operations and access on the